Microsoft Entra ID authorization for SCIM

 Start and stop a provisioning job

-Azure access tokens are valid only for one hour and cannot be refreshed due to the Azure AD limitations on token refresh.
+Microsoft Entra access tokens are valid only for one hour and cannot be refreshed due to the Entra ID limitations on token refresh.
 The workaround to achieve users and groups provisioning and deprovisioning is to start and stop the provisioning job based on your need:

 1. Generate a new client secret.

-2. In the Manage section of the Directory page, select Enterprise applications → your application → Provisioning.
+2. Select Entra IDEnterprise applications → your application → Provisioning.

 3. On the Provisioning page, in the Manage provisioning section, select Update credentials.

-If your credentials are successfully verified, Azure displays a confirmation message.
+If your credentials are successfully verified, Microsoft Entra ID displays a confirmation message.

 Wait for the process to complete and validate the results in Collibra.